secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Getting our Hands Dirty/AD Administration - Guided Lab Part I.md

 PS C:\htb> Add-ADGroupMember -Identity analysts -Members ACepheus,OStarchaser,ACallisto
 ```

 - Here we use the `SAMAccountName` of the users to add them to the Analysts group via the `Add-ADGroup Member` Cmdlet.
-Ensure your list is comma separated without spaces between each.
+- Ensure your list is comma separated without spaces between each.
 - #### From MMC Snap-in
 - To add the users to the security group, we can:
 	- Find the user you wish to add
 	- Right-click on the user and select "Add to a group".
 A new window will appear for you to specify the group name.
-	- type in part or all of the group you wish to add the user to.
+	- Type in part or all of the group you wish to add the user to.
 In this case, we are adding Andromeda to the Security Analysts group.
-If our query matches one or more groups, another dialog box will appear, providing us with a list of groups to choose from.
-Pick the group you need and hit "OK".
+	- If our query matches one or more groups, another dialog box will appear, providing us with a list of groups to choose from.
+	- Pick the group you need and hit "OK".
 	- The choice you selected will now be highlighted in the previous window.
 More than one group can be selected at a time if necessary.
 Once done, hit "OK."
 	- If no issues arise, you will get a new popup informing you that the operation is completed.
 To validate, we can view the group or user properties.
 	1. Right click on the user and select "Add to a group"